wojdyr/debyer/doc/index.rst

   with no interatomic potentials and no forces.

 __ http://scholar.google.com/scholar?q=unipress.waw.pl%2Fdebyer+OR+code.google.com%2Fp%2Fdebyer+OR+github.com%2Fwojdyr%2Fdebyer

+Debyer has two working modes:
+with and without periodic boundary conditions (PBCs).
+PBCs approximate a large (infinite) system.
+Otherwise, you have a finite atomic cluster or maybe a nano-grain in the (infinite) vacuum.

 Debyer is **not** designed to calculate a diffraction pattern of a perfect crystal.
 It does not make sense to employ the Debye's formula for a unit cell: